josephhilby/FreshlyGround/README.md

 └─ methods: []
 ```

-Finally, in code, this can be structured as:
+Finally, in code, this code this AST is embodied as:

 ```java
 Ast ast =